jregnauld/jregnauld.github.io/pages/lexical.md

 ###GCC

+The GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project supporting various programming languages.
+It's not use anymore for iOS Project.

 ### GCD: GRAND CENTRAL DISPATCH
 Technology to optimize application support for systems with multi-core processors and other symmetric multiprocessing systems.